Cray-HPE/docs-csm/install/deploy_management_nodes.md

     pit# conman -j ncn-m002-mgmt
     ```

-    **`NOTE`**: If the nodes have PXE boot issues (e.g. getting PXE errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](pxe_boot_troubleshooting.md)
+    **NOTE:** If the nodes have PXE boot issues (e.g. getting PXE errors, not pulling the ipxe.efi binary) see [PXE boot troubleshooting](pxe_boot_troubleshooting.md)

-    **`NOTE`**: If one of the master nodes seems hung waiting for the storage nodes to create a secret, check the storage node consoles for error messages.
+    **NOTE:** If one of the master nodes seems hung waiting for the storage nodes to create a secret, check the storage node consoles for error messages.
     If any are found, consult [CEPH CSI Troubleshooting](ceph_csi_troubleshooting.md)

+1. Wait for the deployment to finish.

-1. Refer to [timing of deployments](#timing-of-deployments).
-It should take no more than 60 minutes for the `kubectl get nodes` command to return output indicating that all the master nodes and worker nodes aside from the PIT node booted from the LiveCD are `Ready`:
+    Refer to [timing of deployments](#timing-of-deployments).
+It should not take more than 60 minutes for the `kubectl get nodes` command to return output indicating
+    that all the master nodes and worker nodes (excluding from the PIT node) booted from the LiveCD and are `Ready`.

     ```bash
     pit# ssh ncn-m002